1. Help Center

 Customer Lifetime Value (CLV)

 CLV is based on two components: Lifetime Value (LTV) and Gross Profit Margin (GPM).
-Whereas LTV only examines gross sale per customer, CLV examines the profitability per customer.
+Whereas LTV only examines gross sales per customer, CLV examines the profitability per customer.

 Cutover Date

-The date that defines when the actual period of the plan has occurred, and the forecasted period of the plan begins
+The date that defines when the actual period of the plan has stopped and the forecasted period of the plan begins.

 Dashboard

-Groupings of charts and graphs that allow the user to visualize data pictorially.
+Groupings of charts and graphs, called tiles, that allow the user to visualize data pictorially.

 Departmental Budgeting

-Department level planning for spending for the upcoming 1/4 or fiscal year
+Department-level planning for spending for the upcoming budget period.

 Driver